RyanGA09/DataAnalyst-ImpactAnalysisOfMonkeypoxCaseStudy/README.md

 # Monkeypox Analysis Project

-A comprehensive data analysis project focusing on the Monkeypox outbreak.
-This Jupyter notebook provides insights and visualizations to understand the spread, trends, and impacts of the Monkeypox virus globally.
-By leveraging data science techniques, this project aims to facilitate deeper understanding and provide informative results regarding the outbreak.
+This comprehensive data analysis project focuses on the Monkeypox outbreak.
+Utilizing a Jupyter notebook, it provides insights and visualizations to help understand the spread, trends, and impacts of the Monkeypox virus globally.
+By employing data analysis techniques and visualizations, this project aims to facilitate a deeper understanding of the outbreak and deliver informative results to support public health efforts.

 ## Features